This tutorial helps you learn about configuring categories.

 - Description – Write a brief category description here.
 Some WordPress themes display this category description, and it can help with search engine optimization.
 WordPress uses the category description you write here for the category pages “meta” description.

 Click the ‘Add New Category’ button to add your new category …

 Repeat this process to continue inserting new categories …

 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ dropdown menu …
+To create a nested category, add a “child” category and select a “parent” category from the ‘Parent’ drop-down menu …

-(Post Categories box – Add New Category)
+(WordPress Post Categories section – Add New Category)

-If you need to add a new category while creating or editing a post:
+To create a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

 The new category will instantly become available …